Best Sales Tools for Sales Directors

 If you’re in the market for meeting software, then GoToMeeting might be the solution you’re looking for.
 With the standard video conferencing features for online meetings, mobile-friendly design and the ability to draw on shared screens, GoToMeeting is an ideal collaboration tool for your remote sales team.
 You might also want to consider some of the other solutions in the GoTo family, including software for webinars, training, and hybrid conference rooms.

-Unlike the other video conferencing solutions we’ve discussed here, Demodesk is specifically designed to help sales teams be more productive and close more deals on their prospect calls.
+Unlike the other video conferencing solutions we’ve discussed here, Demodesk is specifically designed to help sales teams be more productive and close more deals on their prospect calls which makes it one of the must-have tools for online sales.
 Features such as automated scheduling that syncs up with calendars and email reminders make it more likely that the prospect will turn up, while CRM integrations mean your records are always up to date.
 However, Demodesk adds to that with some innovative features such as preloaded playbooks and ‘battle cards’ that can be set up in advance and then used in real-time to help your reps deal with any objections or questions that come up on the call.

 There’s an old saying that knowledge is power.
 That’s certainly true for sales teams, who need to have access to product information, sales playbooks and more in order to be effective.
 However, for many that knowledge is hidden away, either with individual salespeople all working in their own silos or with an unorganized collection of documents stored in a folder structure that no one understands.
 By using a dedicated knowledge sharing solution, sales directors can make sure that everyone on their team has access to the information they need to excel at their role.